With your support we’re making an impact!

 A breakthrough in bowel cancer screening

-After six years of consistent and dedicated advocacy, Bowel Cancer Australia achieved a major milestone on July 1, with the announcement that the National Bowel Cancer Screening Program (NBCSP) age would be officially lowered from 50 to 45 years of age.
+Following six years of consistent and dedicated advocacy, Bowel Cancer Australia achieved a major milestone on July 1, 2024, with the announcement that the National Bowel Cancer Screening Program (NBCSP) age would be officially lowered from 50 to 45 years of age.

 Colonoscopy wait-times